peterhoward42/godesktopgui/README.md

 Go has neither a native GUI, nor mature bindings to Qt or another similarly sophisticated GUI library.
-So this program explores a way for Go to produce a locally running GUI that looks like this:
+So this program explores a way for Go to produce a locally running GUI (roughly similar to the GitHub GUI) that looks like this:

+## Our Example GUI

 ![GUI screenshot](docs/screenshot.png?raw=true "Some title abc xxx")